Taiwan Presidential Office rolls out redesigned website | Taiwan News

-TAIPEI (Taiwan News) - Taiwan’s Presidential Office announced Tuesday the launch of its newly redesigned website, featuring enriched content and a simpler layout that provides a better overall user experience, making it easier to navigate and for people to find information they are looking for.
+TAIPEI (Taiwan News) - Taiwan’s Presidential Office announced Tuesday the launch of its newly redesigned website (english.president.gov.tw/Default.aspx), featuring enriched content and a simpler layout that provides a better overall user experience, making it easier to navigate and for people to find information they are looking for.

 The new site was designed by I-Mei Foods Co.’s subsidiary company – I-Mei Multimedia e-Content Production & Marketing Co., which will be launched at 8 a.m.
 Wednesday with a key focus to make it user-friendly.